FloydOtsoko/i3-workspace-names-daemon/README.md

 The window delimiter can be specified with `-d` or `--delimiter` parameter by default it is `|`.

+### config location

+The location of the config file can be specified with `-config-path /path/to/your/app-icons.json`

 ### picking icons

 The easiest way to pick an icon is to search for one in the [gallery](https://origin.fontawesome.com/icons?d=gallery). **NB: the "pro" icons are not available in the debian package.**